Imago

 Brickhandler also spoke about the camaraderie between him and his teammates, reminiscing about the memories he built with them.

 “And to my teammates, thank you for making every season special.
 The locker room laughs, the battles, the wins, the losses, the brotherhood.
 I wouldn’t trade any of it.
-From my freshman year of high school to the final chapter of my career, every season brought growth, challenges, and moments that shaped who I am today,” Eli Brickhandler added.
+From my freshman year of high school to the final chapter of my career, every season brought growth, challenges, and moments that shaped who I am today,” Brickhandler added.

 View this post on Instagram

-After moving to Houston Christian in his third season, completing 38 of 77 passes for 557 yards and four touchdowns while rushing for 264 yards, averaging 4.2 yards per carry with one touchdown.
-Beyond football, he is pursuing a master’s degree in sports management, balancing life as a husband and father.
+Brickhandler then moved to Houston Christian in his third season, where he completed 38 of 77 passes for 557 yards resulting in four touchdowns while rushing for 264 yards.
+He averaged 4.2 yards per carry with one rushing touchdown.
+But his remarkable journey was going to take him overseas.

 Ryan Day’s patience pays off